sandinmyjoints/zero-to-node/notes.md

 ## Slide 3 - The Problem

 * SpanishDict.com is an English-Spanish language learning website.
 Part of teaching language is teaching pronunciation.
-* Pronunciation can be taught by hearing words.
+Pronunciation is taught by hearing words pronounced correctly.
-* Users are arbitrary.
-Want to hear how to pronounce the words they want to know!
+* Users are arbitrary--they want to hear how to pronounce whatever words they want to learn!
-* We have a text to speech product that actually does a pretty good job of pronouncing arbitrary Spanish and English text (play sample).
+* We have a text to speech (TTS) product that actually does a pretty good job of pronouncing arbitrary Spanish and English text (play samples).
-* The TTS application is enterprise software that only runs on the command line, but our old PHP app is broken.
+* The TTS application is enterprise software that only runs on the command line, but our old PHP app is not working well and not worth repairing.
-* So we need to take user input and serve up audio quickly (very quickly) and efficiently.
-* This isn't a core service, but a nice add-on.
-* We just want to forget about it.
-We want stability, relatively low resources, simplicity so easy to maintain.
-* We'll serve between 100-1000 requests/minute.

 ## Slide 4 - The Solution

-* The solution is a node app.
+* The solution is (you may have guessed) a node app.
 * Ryan and Chris assert it can do this.
-I say OK.
+I say, OK.
-* We have experience (within the team) with Node.
-We use a lot of node here.
+* The team has experience with Node.
+We use a lot of node here:
-* We use it for making user input suggestions, providing translations, connecting to the database.
+* We use it for making user input suggestions, providing translations, connecting to the database backend.
 It has worked well for us so far.
 * Ryan did all those, and now he's got a new guy who needs to get up to speed.
 So the new guy--me--can do it.
-* Thus is born Cicero.
+* Thus is born Cicero, the name we gave to our application.

 ## Slide 5 - Yikes!

 * This is my internal reaction.
 * Lots of users!
-* New language, and framework!
+* New stack and framework!
+* Async!
-* New to Node!
+* New to server-side Node!
 Learning curve.
-Javascript.
-Coffescript!
-* Async!
 * Where to start?
 Hopefully my experience can help you.

 ## Slide 6 - What's this app really doing

 * Taking in a string and

-    * serving from cache, or
+    * serving audio from cache, or
-    * generating an mp3, serving to user, and caching
+    * generating audio, serving to user, and caching

 * In other words, **slinging data**.
 Node can do that really well.
+* We need to serve the audio quickly (very quickly) and efficiently.
+* This isn't a core service, but a nice add-on.
+* We just want to forget about it.
+We want stability, relatively low resources, simplicity so easy to maintain.
+* We'll serve ~500 requests/minute.
-* At least the problem is well understood.
+* So now the problem is well understood.

 ## Slide 7 - Getting started

-* Install is easy (see slide).
+* Install is easy on any platform.
+Here's how to do it on OS X with Homebrew (see slide).
-* `nvm` is node version manager, so you can have multiple node versions. newer ones available all the time.
-Try out new versions, switch when ready.
+* We installed `nvm`, node version manager, which allows you to have multiple node versions installed at once.
+This is useful because node is updated all the time.
+* This way, you can try out new versions and switch when ready.
+Different apps can use different versions.
 * We're going into production, so there's a little more to installation than just this.

 ## Slide 8 - Dependencies

 * Node has **lots** of third-party packages.
-* We'll use npm to install some packages out of the gate to get the most out of node.
+* We used Node package manager (npm) to install some packages out of the gate to get the most out of node.
 We'll talk about what they do in a minute.
 * Npm is dead simple.
 * Put a list of packages and versions in `package.json` (see docs for boilerplate).